The Plan

 LARGE SCALE BRIEFINGS

-• College of Law Event Hall (media work area also available)
+College of Law, Fitzsimmons Event Hall (Media work area also available.)

-• Okay Patteson Auditorium, Fukushima Auditorium, Hostler Auditorium
+Health Sciences Center, Okey Patteson Auditorium, Fukushima Auditorium, Hostler Auditorium (Media work area at HSC 2940A-B.)

 SMALL SCALE BRIEFINGS